 Patient satisfaction surveys have been used successfully to translate subjective patients’ perceptions into quantifiable data that inspires improvements in healthcare delivery.

-The Hospital Consumer Assessment of Healthcare Providers and Systems (or HCAHPS) survey is the first patients’ perspectives survey of the hospital experience that has been standardized and reported in the U.S. It’s a critical indicator of patient satisfaction in healthcare.
+The Hospital Consumer Assessment of Healthcare Providers and Systems survey (or HCAHPS survey) is the first patients’ perspectives survey of the hospital experience that has been standardized and reported in the U.S. It’s a critical indicator of patient satisfaction in healthcare.

 Primary care providers and other specialists are also quickly getting on board with this model and trying to achieve the highest scores possible, so as to keep up with their competition.
 This robust competitiveness for scores has been quickly and steadily improving patient satisfaction in healthcare.